Skip to content

 • JSON structure and required fields compliance

-Invalid input or output will result in MCP error responses without executing the tool function.
+Invalid input or output will result in MCP error responses without executing the function.